Learn More About Some of the Most Common Coffee & Espresso Terminology

 Frothing Pitcher: Usually made from stainless steel with a pouring spout and used to steam cold milk for making cappuccino and latte type beverages.

 Knockbox: A container used to dispense the used ground coffee "puck" from an espresso machine portafilter.
 The knockbox contains some type of padded bar which the portafilter is knocked against to free to used coffee puck.

-Moka Pot: A manual European method of brewing very strong coffee on the stovetop.
+Moka Pot: A manual European method of brewing very strong coffee on the stovetop, also called a stovetop espresso maker.
 When heated steam forces water from the base up through the ground coffee under a mild pressure.
 The brewed coffee is generally dispensed in the pot's carafe or in some cases right out spouts and into cups.

 Portafilter: The handle on an espresso machine that holds the filter basket.